uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/icon.md

 **Properties:**
 - size `<length>`: the width and height of the icon.
+- color `<brush>`: the icon's color.
+Using this property instead of `colorize` allows `colorize-icon` to work even when using a custom color.
+Defaults to `UAppTheme.text`.
 - colorize-icon `<bool>`: If set to true, the icon will be colorized to the same color as the default text color in the app theme.
 Defaults to true.

 ## Example